RE: Painfull Looking Sudden Cherry Like bulldog Eye

 - UNRELIABLE: Its holding power is limited and the chances for re-prolapsing are high

-- POCKET: A “pocket” is created to help burry and secure the gland back inside the third eyelid.
+- POCKET: A “pocket” is created to help burry and secure the gland inside the third eyelid.

 - CUTS: It includes cuts on the two sides of the gland and tissue removal to help create the “pocket.”